Core

 • 2008-09-12: Core publishes advisory CORE-2008-0603.

-11. About CoreLabs
+10. About CoreLabs

 CoreLabs, the research center of Core Security Technologies, is charged with anticipating the future needs and requirements for information security technologies.
 We conduct our research in several important areas of computer security including system vulnerabilities, cyber attack planning and simulation, source code auditing, and cryptography.
 Our results include problem formalization, identification of vulnerabilities, novel solutions and prototypes for new technologies.
 CoreLabs regularly publishes security advisories, technical papers, project information and shared software tools for public use at: http://www.coresecurity.com/corelabs.

-12. About Core Security Technologies
+11. About Core Security

-Core Security Technologies develops strategic solutions that help security-conscious organizations worldwide develop and maintain a proactive process for securing their networks.
+Core Security develops strategic solutions that help security-conscious organizations worldwide develop and maintain a proactive process for securing their networks.
 The company's flagship product, CORE IMPACT, is the most comprehensive product for performing enterprise security assurance testing.
 CORE IMPACT evaluates network, endpoint and end-user vulnerabilities and identifies what resources are exposed.
 It enables organizations to determine if current security investments are detecting and preventing attacks.
-Core Security Technologies augments its leading technology solution with world-class security consulting services, including penetration testing and software security auditing.
-Based in Boston, MA and Buenos Aires, Argentina, Core Security Technologies can be reached at 617-399-6980 or on the Web at http://www.coresecurity.com.
+Core Security augments its leading technology solution with world-class security consulting services, including penetration testing and software security auditing.

 13. Disclaimer

-The contents of this advisory are copyright (c) 2008 Core Security Technologies and (c) 2008 CoreLabs, and may be distributed freely provided that no fee is charged for this distribution and proper credit is given.
+The contents of this advisory are copyright (c) 2008 Core Security and (c) 2008 CoreLabs, and may be distributed freely provided that no fee is charged for this distribution and proper credit is given.